 Check out our 2 Youtube videos of the performance:

 The Mattancherry Palace was built by the Portuguese in 1545 AD and gifted to the Rajah of Cochin.
 The Palace was later known as the Dutch Palace due to the renovations by the Dutch in 1663.
 The building is famous for the murals inside on the walls depicting the great Indian stories of Ramayana and Mahabharata.

 Open 10.00 – 17.00 every day except Friday.

 The Jewish Synagogue that we visited recently in Barbados whilst on a walking tour has a similar history to the Jewish Synagogue in Kochi.
-Both are the oldest in their countries and both built around the same time.
+Both are the oldest in their countries and both were built around the same time.
 Kerala’s Jewish Synagogue houses the great scrolls of the old testament.

-Be prepared for the hustle and the bustle and the strong aromas of spices as you walk down the 2km Bazaar Road of Kochi.
+Be prepared for the hustle and the bustle and the intense aromas of spices as you walk down the 2km Bazaar Road of Kochi.
 Here you will find old warehouses selling wholesale spices such as cinnamon, peppers, chillies, bay leaves, cardamom and cloves.
 The aroma is intoxicating, the area teeming with sellers, buyers and trucks unloading their goods.

 Everyone is happy and smiling, even the goats that wander around in the shops and stop the traffic on the very busy dusty road.